tinacms/tina.io/content/docs/index.md

 ## TinaCMS Toolkit

 The **TinaCMS Toolkit** empowers developers to build a visual editing experience directly on their sites.
 By creating a custom editing experience with Tina instead of opting for a conventional CMS, developers can give their teams a contextual, intuitive editing experience without sacrificing code control.

+[TinaCMS CLI](/docs/cli/) - The TinaCMS CLI can be used to set up your project with TinaCMS schema configuration, and run a local version of the TinaCMS API (using your file system's content).

+[Next.js APIs](/docs/tinacms-context/) - The Next.js APIs allow you to easily retrieve, secure and edit your content using the content-api.

 [Content Mangement](/docs/content-management/) - Tina's content management APIs are designed to give you an easy, flexible way to control how content is sourced, modified, and persisted.